Azarattum/VKWatcher-Frontend/README.md

 ## Features:
   - View all your data in an intuitive table format
-  - Apply filter to the collected data
+  - Apply filters to the collected data
   - Build a graph based on your data
   - Compatible with mobile devices
   - And more...

 ### Usage
-Start your web server from ./dist folder.
+Start your web server from *./dist* folder.

 ### Installation (DEV):
 Install all the development dependencies: